 Vice President for Black Ministries

-He is married to Patricia Woods-Childs.
-They have three adult children and three grandchildren.
+He is married to Patricia Woods-Childs and has three adult children and four grandchildren, who help to keep his life balanced.

 My favorite February episodes of All God’s People have focused on Black History Month.
 In the past six years, we have had thoughtful, inspiring interviews...